Sign In / Sign Out

 The overall aim of the winter school is that the participants will learn about the opportunities and challenges of agent-based modeling of social-ecological systems.
 Participants will engage intensely with a few comprehensive models, learn best practices in doing modeling in a team, and learn about the different modeling challenges across the various social and natural sciences.

-Due to the COVID-19 situation we will hold a virtual Winter School, spread out over 2 weeks from January 4-15, 2021.
-The online live interactive component is kept at four hours a day, which will be during the morning in Arizona, USA (GMT -7).
+Due to the virtual nature of this Winter School, it will be spread out over 2 weeks.
+The online interactive component is kept at four hours a day.
 The first week focuses on lectures, training in best practices and the start of group projects.
 The second week focuses on group projects and the presentation of the results.

 The number of participants is limited to 20 in order to provide individual supervision.
 Accepted applicants must be able to read and write NetLogo programming code.
 The cost is $100 USD.
 If you are accepted, we will send additional information on how to submit payment.